 Frequently Asked Questions

-Please note: We will continue to add questions and answers to this section as the rest of the winter term unfolds.
+Please note: We will continue to add questions and answers to this section as the COVID-19 situation unfolds.

 No. The Law Building is closed to JD students until further notice.
 If there are exceptional reasons that you need access to the building, please contact email@example.com.

 Absolutely.
 We recognize this is a tough time for everyone and are pleased to share that our Wellness Counsellor is now offering phone appointments in place of in-person appointments.
 Please email firstname.lastname@example.org to request a quick check-in or a full 1-hour treatment.

 If you are experiencing a crisis and need assistance outside of your appointment time, please contact your nearest crisis centre.